LajosPolya/PopularVote/README.md

 # PopularVote
-A platform that connects politicians and the people they represent
+A platform that connects politicians with their constituants.